MediaArea/MediaConch/DesignNarrative.md

 - an audio stream, LPCM
 - a video stream, FFV1

 These three information concepts will inform distinct user interface and reporting design in order to process these concepts through differing strategies.
-For instance reporting on the status of 100,000 of video frames within a video recording may be done more efficiently in a different interface as one designed to communicate the hierarchical structure of a file format.
+For instance, reporting on the status of 100,000 of video frames within a video recording may be done more efficiently in a different interface as one designed to communicate the hierarchical structure of a file format.

 Additionally other formats currently being addressed by PreForma fit within these three conceptual categories; for instance, PDF and TIFF are formats (containers) and JPEG2000 is a video stream.
 These three concepts affect the design of an overall application shell as conformance information for each category can have its own optimized user interface.